Definition, history, goals & methodology

 The PEF makes it possible to determine all relevant environmental and health impacts as well as resource-related burdens caused by a product.
-For the calculation, the entire life cycle of the products is considered, from raw material procurement to disposal.
+For the calculation, the entire life cycle of the products is considered.

-The need for an environmental performance assessment exists not only for products, but also for companies and other organisations.
-The Organisation Environmental Footprint (OEF) exists for this purpose.
+Next to the Product Environmental Footprint, there exists the Organisation Environmental Footprint (OEF) as the need for an environmental performance assessment exists not only for products, but also for companies and other organizations.

 - Reduction of the negative environmental impact of the production system